 Fusarium wilt and rot is another fungal infection that comes from the soil.
 If your plant displays soft, reddish patches around the base of the stem, suspect fusarium rot.

 Most of the time, it is fatal, and disposing of the plant, pot, and all is the best solution.
 If you keep the container, be sure to sterilize it before using it again.

 If you must save the plant, follow the steps outlined for cork disease. [source]

-All-in-all, caring for African Milk Plant is amazingly easy.
+All-in-all, caring for African Milk Plants is amazingly easy.
 Begin by choosing a healthy plant (or cutting) with no soft spots or signs of pests.

-If you acquire a potted plant, check to be sure the root system holds the plant into the pot firmly.
+If you acquire a potted Euphorbia trigona plant, check to be sure the root system and root ball hold the plant in the pot firmly.
 Make sure the plant has not been sitting in water.